jzchang288/Udacity_DRLND_Navigation/README.md

 - `ddqn_agent.py`: Code for implementing agent's behavior using the neutral network model.
 - `train_test.py`: Code for training and testing the agent.

 Step by step instructions for using the modules to test the environment and experiment with training and testing the agent are provided in `Navigation.ipynb`.
+Detail discussions of the implementation are in `Report.md`.

 ## Dependencies